 Getty Images

 The voice assistants don't give away any secrets if asked that crucial question.
-If you ask Google Assistant if Santa is real, you get a varied level of responses including, "If someone gives me a present, I wouldn't ask any questions."
+If you ask Google Assistant if Santa is real, you get various responses including, "If someone gives me a present, I wouldn't ask any questions."

 As for Alexa's holiday spirit, ask it if Santa is real, and the voice assistant will say (but only say), "All I know is that someone has been eating all my cookies."